MarwanHalabi/dna-analyzer-project/README.md

 # dna-analyzer-project-MarwanHalabi
-dna-analyzer-project-MarwanHalabi created by GitHub Classroom The goal of the system is to load, analyze, manipulate and save DNA sequences.
+dna-analyzer-project-MarwanHalabi created by GitHub Classroom.
+The goal of the system is to load, analyze, manipulate and save DNA sequences.

 ## Description